sangria-graphql/sangria-graphql.github.io/learn.md

 ### Circular References and Recursive Types

 In some cases you need to define a GraphQL schema that contains recursive types or has circular references in the object graph.
-Sangria supports such schemas by allowing you to provide a no-arg function that creates `ObjectType` fields instead of eager list of fields.
+Sangria supports such schemas by allowing you to provide a no-arg function that creates `ObjectType` fields instead of an eager list of fields.
 Here is an example of interdependent types:

 ```scala
 case class A(b: Option[B], name: String)